aranyaksamui/screenshot-classifier/readme.md

 ## Features

-- Capture screenshots automatically using keyboard shortcuts
+- Capture screenshots automatically using keyboard (shift + windows + insert)
+- Automatically save screenshots inside individual folders for individual applications
+- Create a base folder for all the application folders for screenshots
 - Selectable save directory for organized screenshot storage
 - User-friendly graphical interface for easy operation

 ## Demo

+Individual folders for applications
-![Individual folders for applications](/demo/demo1.png)
+![Individual folders for applications](/demo/demo1.png) Individual folder for tabs in Application

-![Individual folder for tabs in Application](/demo/demo3.png)
+![Individual folder for tabs in Application](/demo/demo3.png) Set a base save folder
 ![Set a base save folder](/demo/demo2.png)

 ## Installation